Xilinx/PYNQ/docs/source/pynq_sd_card.rst

    <PYNQ repository>/sdbuild

-More details on configuring the root filesystem can be found in the README file in the folder above.

 Prepare the Building Environment
 ================================

-It is recommended to use a Ubuntu OS to build the image.
-The currently supported Ubuntu OS are listed below:
+The image build runs in a Docker container based on the following Ubuntu
+release:

 ================  ==================
 Supported OS      Code name
 ================  ==================
-Ubuntu 22.04       Jammy
+Ubuntu 24.04       Noble
 ================  ==================

 Use Docker to prepare the build environment
 -------------------------------------------
-Starting with the PYNQ v3.1 release, Docker is the recommended way to build PYNQ images.
-Docker simplifies setup by managing dependencies and environment configuration within an isolated container.

-If you do not have a supported Ubuntu machine, you can use Docker to create an isolated build environment on your host OS using the following steps:
+Docker manages the image build dependencies and environment.
+AMD tools remain on the host and are mounted into the container.

   1. Install Docker on your host OS by following the `official Docker installation instructions <https://docs.docker.com/engine/install/>`_.

-  2. Install the required AMD tools on your host OS (not inside Docker):
+  2. Install the required AMD tools on the host:

      * **Vivado** and **Vitis**, version 2025.2 (Petalinux is no longer required)
      * Ensure your host OS is supported by the AMD tools (see